datacarpentry/sql-ecology-lesson/sql.md

 * Relational databases store data in tables with fields (columns) and records (rows)
-* Data in tables has types, just like in Python, and all values in a field have the same type ([list of data types](#datatypes))
+* Data in tables has types, and all values in a field have the same type ([list of data types](#datatypes))
 * Queries let us look up data or make calculations based on columns